-The Suburban Revitalisation Program is supported by the Office for Suburban Development.
+The Suburban Revitalisation Program was supported by the Office for Suburban Development.

-The projects in each Suburban Revitalisation Stream are undertaken in partnership and consultation with local government, businesses, service providers and community.
+The projects in each Suburban Revitalisation Stream were undertaken in partnership and consultation with local government, businesses, service providers and community.

 Suburban Revitalisation Boards

-Suburban Revitalisation Boards help to identify, support and deliver local economic and community renewal opportunities in selected activity centres across metropolitan Melbourne.
-The Office for Suburban Development works with the Boards to realise the full economic and social potential of these places.
+Suburban Revitalisation Boards helped to identify, support and deliver local economic and community renewal opportunities in selected activity centres across metropolitan Melbourne.
+The Office for Suburban Development worked with the Boards to realise the full economic and social potential of these places.

 After the success of Boards in Broadmeadows and Frankston, six additional suburban Boards were established in 2021.
 The eight activity centres are Boronia, Broadmeadows, Frankston, Lilydale, Melton, Noble Park, Reservoir, and Tarneit.

-Each Board is chaired by a Member of the Victorian Parliament, with other board members representing local government, community organisations, local service providers, institutions, businesses and other community leaders.
+Each Board was chaired by a Member of the Victorian Parliament, with other board members representing local government, community organisations, local service providers, institutions, businesses and other community leaders.

-Learn more about the work of the Boards by clicking the links below:
+Learn more about the work of the former Boards by clicking the links below:

 Our Suburbs: Living Local

 More Melburnians are working and recreating in their local suburbs.
-The $15 million Living Local fund will support Melbourne’s thriving metropolitan communities through the delivery of two grant programs:
+The $15 million Living Local fund has supported Melbourne’s thriving metropolitan communities through the delivery of two grant programs:

 Applications closed Sunday 14 August 2022 at 11:59PM.